 Minimum-security reserves are held for three different oil products: gasoline, middle distillates (diesel, kerosene, and jet fuel), and heavy fuel oils.
-Reserve requirements for each product category are recalculated every month and correspond to the 90-day average of sales and consumption in the preceding calendar year (with data allowing for a lag of three months).
+Reserve requirements for each product category are recalculated every month and basically correspond to the 90-day average of sales and consumption in the preceding calendar year.

-CORES' recent obligation to increase stocks to create the 45-day reserves can be fulfilled through acquisitions in the open market and, up to a maximum of 50% of total strategic reserves, through leasing contracts with oil operators.
-At present, CORES has only a small storage facility of its own, which accounts for slightly more than 3% of its total stocks.
-The remainder is rented from third parties.
-CORES is building an additional storage facility, which became operational in 2007, with capacity for an additional about 3% of its storage needs.
-This will allow CORES to save on storage costs, while increasing the limited availability of storage capacity in Spain's oil market.
+CORES' recent obligation to increase stocks to create at least the 45-day reserves can be fulfilled through acquisitions in the open market and, up to a maximum of 50% of total strategic reserves, through leasing contracts with oil operators.
+At present, CORES has only two storage facilities of its own, which account for a minor share of its total stocks.
+Most of the stocking capacity is rented from third parties.
+Investment in own oil stores will allow CORES to save on storage costs, while increasing the currently limited storage capacity for Spain's oil market.

 The leasing of stocks and renting of storage capacity must be carried out so as not to alter prices or market conditions.
 In addition, CORES' members are obliged to sell and lease stocks and rent storage capacities as required by CORES.
-To date, no member has refused to cooperate with CORES.
+To date, no member has refused to cooperate with the company.